riffey55/se_project_todo-app/README.md

 ## 💻 Author

 **Beren Riffey**
-Created with ❤️ using JavaScript & modular design.
+Created with ❤️ using clean JavaScript and cozy, modular design.